scala/docs.scala-lang/learn.md

 ## allaboutscala
 [allaboutscala](https://allaboutscala.com/) provides detailed tutorials for beginners.

-## ScalaCourses
-[Independent Courseware](https://getscala.com), online self-study or instructor-led Scala and Play courses for a fee.

 ## DevInsideYou
 [DevInsideYou](https://youtube.com/devinsideyou) is a YouTube channel with hundreds of hours of free Scala content.